Iana-Kasimova-TR/memory_agents_notes/Agents/Memory of agents.md

  Task diversity, multi-round interaction(mimic realistic scenarious), partially-observable environments Interaction with these environments can be modeled as a special case of Partially Observable Markov Decision Process -  $⟨g, S, A, O, T ⟩$, 0. with goal g, state space S, valid actions space A, observation space (including environment feedback) O, transition function $T :S×A→S$ An agent with policy $π$ makes prediction at timestep $t$ based on goal $g$ and memory $m_t = {o_j , a_j , o_{j+1}, a_{j+1}, . . . o_t}, 0 ≤ j < t$, which is a sequence of actions and observations.
 This trajectory of the agent $τ = [s_0, a_0, s_1, a_1, . . . s_t]$ is formulated by policy and environmental state transitions, such as
  $p_π(τ) = p(s_0)π(a_t|g,s_t,m_t)T(s_{t+1}|s_t,a_t)$

+### Progress rate
+In each round of interaction, a progress rate, denoted as rt, is assigned to evaluate the agent’s ad- vancement towards the goal state g.
+As the agent moves through the states st = [s0, . . . , st], we assess its progress using a matching score f(·,g) → [0,1] that quantifies the similarity between the current state and the goal state.
+The initial value of rt is set to 0, indicating no progress.
+The progress rate rt reflects the highest matching score achieved, reaching 1 when the task is completed.
+The progress rate is formulated as below:

+if we have